As one who long hath fled with panting breath

 The vanquished here is victor of the field.

-We are busy working to bring Henry Wadsworth Longfellow's "Victor and Vanquished" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "Victor and Vanquished" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Victor and Vanquished" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.